loldenburg/datalayertest/README.md

 * `link__srchFilter__select`
 * `view__ecommerce__purchase`

-The script will look if there is a test defined for the given Event Name in the testing map (`TMSHelper.event2DLVarMap`) .
+The Data Layer Test code will look if there is a test defined for the given Event Name in the testing map (`TMSHelper.event2DLVarMap`)
+.
 If so, it imports the test schema and execute the test.

 #### The `allEvents` and `allProdEvents` Tests